Cray-HPE/docs-csm/operations/iuf/workflows/cilium_migration.md

     Replace `<workflow-name>` with the actual name of the workflow created by the cilium_migration.sh script.

 ## Known issues

+### Missing BSS Global Metadata Parameter

+On systems originally installed with CSM 1.3 or earlier, the Cilium migration process may fail if the `k8s-primary-cni` BSS Global meta-data parameter is not set.

+See [Cilium Migration Failure Due to Missing BSS Global Metadata Parameter](../../../troubleshooting/known_issues/cilium_migration_k8s_primary_cni_not_set.md) for details and resolution steps.

 ### Node drain blocked by Kafka